rcabini/compositIA/README.md

 * `L1slice.png` and `L3slice.png`: extracted slices of the CT scan;
 * `L1segmentation.png` and `L3segmentation.png`: segmentations predicted by CompositIA.

+Weights of all the pretrained models are available [here](http://www.dp-lab.io/compositia/proc_2024/weights).

 To run the complete CompositIA tool by using custom weights, please run:

     python CompositIA.py --input_path path_to_input/data.nii.gz